temporalio/proposals/typescript/connections.md

 #### Pros

 - Explicit connection reuse
+- Guides developers to reuse connections

 #### Cons

 - Verbose
 - Confusing when to use each connection type

+#### Summary

+After weighing the pros and cons of the alternatives below this approach was selected for the following reasons:

+- Connection sharing is explicit
+- Connection sharing is the default and not opt-in
+- Future proof for supporting different connection types for both Worker and WorkflowClient
+- Flexible - e.g. the [Mix of options and clients](#mix-of-options-and-explicit-clients) alternative could be added later (though unlikely)

+## Alternatives considered

 ### Implicit connection reuse with similar options